Depaa/sveltekit-blog-template/README.md

 - {USERPOOL_CLIENT_ID}
 - {USERPOOL_DOMAIN_URL}

-9. update svelte.config.js with your preferrend configuration, I'll leave an example out there.
+9. update adapter.prodution.json and adapter.quality.json with your preferrend configuration, I'll leave an example out there.
 What you must do is updating the existing resources:
 - {DISTRIBUTION_ID}: id of the CloudFront distribution created a few minutes ago
 - {CLOUDFRONT_URL}: url of the CloudFront distribution created a few minutes ago